-We have a range of allied health professionals who support our nursing staff do deliver care and therapy programmes designed around the needs of our patients.
-These include a Consultant in Rehabilitation Medicine, physiotherapists, occupational therapists, clinical psychology, speech and language therapy, dietetics, specialist respiratory nursing, music therapist and activities organisers.
+We employ a range of allied health professionals who support our nursing staff to deliver care and therapy programmes designed around the needs of our patients.
+These include a Consultant in Rehabilitation Medicine, physiotherapists, occupational therapists, clinical psychologists, speech and language therapists, dietetics, specialist respiratory nursing, music therapists and activities organisers.

-In addition, at Highfield House, we have a fully equipped adapted and accessible kitchen where daily living activities including drink preparation and simple meal preparation can be assessed and practiced.
+At Highfield House we have a fully equipped, adapted and accessible kitchen where daily activities including drink preparation and simple meal preparation can be assessed and practised.